asteriogonzalez/flowmonitor/README.md

 ###  PyTest for (.py) test files

 Not finished yet.
-The idea is to launch py.test when a file is changed.
+The idea is to launch `py.test` when there is some time since any file is changed.

-## Events

-Events are `created`, `modified`, `moved` and `deleted` file or directories.

-Another useful event is `quite` that will be fired once when an specific elapsed time has passed after last modification of the monitorized tree.
-This event can be setup for long term processes.

 ### Command line Example: